 You can have many Galaxies in the Galaxy Repository.
-If you are a systems integrator, you have a Galaxy for every client, at least.
+If you are a systems integrator, you have at least one Galaxy for every client.

 For a Galaxy to deploy objects to other computers in the Galaxy, the GR must host a platform defined in that Galaxy.
 Because of this, you can only deploy one Galaxy from the Galaxy Repository at a time to the computers on your network.
-For more information about deploying, see Deploying Objects on page 134.
+For more information about deploying, see Deploying Objects on page 139.